 Directing commands like

 rsync at a public IP address will automatically route the traffic over the public network.
-However, when using an IP address on the private network, the traffic stays on the private network and doesn’t count against bandwidth usage.
+When using an IP address on the private network, the traffic stays on the private network and doesn’t count against bandwidth usage.

-If you have two Droplets in the same datacenter with private networking enabled, you can transfer files between them over the private network.
-We recommend doing so with SSH keys because they’re more secure, but you can also skip the SSH key setup and transfer files using password authentication.
+If you have two Droplets in the same datacenter with private networking enabled, you can transfer files between them over the private network:

 rsync --verbose /path/to/file 198.51.100.0:/path/to/target/location

-You can verify that the transfer was successful by SSHing into Droplet-02 and looking for the file in the target location.
+You can verify that the transfer was successful by connecting to the target Droplet and looking for the file in the target location.